indicozy/wmtm/README.md

 * ./changetheme MacOSBigSur - change to an exact theme
 * ./changetheme (number) - change theme to an N'th theme
 * ./changetheme goback (or fuckgoback) - if you was editing your theme and suddenly used this script which overwrites your config, this command gets your overwritten files back, up to 7 saves!
-* ./changetheme fuck - well, it's just for fun, if you somehow messed up your config and want to swear at my code, feel free to do that, but I will defend myself ━╤デ╦︻(▀̿̿Ĺ̯̿̿▀̿ ̿)
+* ./changetheme fuck - well, it's just for fun, if you somehow messed up your config and want to swear at my code, feel free to do that :)

 ### Before using a script, make sure that the "path" value is pointing to the location of the script
 (I couldn't make it automatic, because Sway is launching it from Desktop)